Modeling Nonlinear Control Systems via Koopman Control Family: Universal Forms and Subspace Invariance Proximity: Conclusions

 {

 }

-\textbf{Masih Haseli} received the B.Sc. and M.Sc. degrees in electrical engineering from the Amirkabir University of Technology (Tehran Polytechnic), Tehran, Iran, in 2013 and 2015, respectively.
-He also received the Ph.D. degree in Engineering Sciences (Mechanical Engineering) from the University of California San Diego, CA, USA, in 2022.
-He is currently a postdoctoral researcher with the Department of Mechanical and Aerospace Engineering, University of California, San Diego, CA, USA.
+\textbf{Masih Haseli} received the B.Sc. and M.Sc. degrees in electrical engineering from the Amirkabir University of Technology, Tehran, Iran, in 2013 and 2015, resp.
+He also received the Ph.D. degree in Engineering Sciences (Mechanical Engineering) from UC San Diego, USA, in 2022, where he is currently a postdoctoral researcher.
 His research interests include system identification, nonlinear systems, network systems, data-driven modeling and control, and distributed and parallel computing.
 Dr. Haseli is the recipient of the Bronze Medal of the 2014 Iran National Mathematics Competition and the Best Student Paper Award of the 2021 American Control Conference.

 \textbf{Jorge Cort\'es} received the Licenciatura degree in mathematics from Universidad de Zaragoza, Spain, in 1997, and the Ph.D. degree in engineering mathematics from Universidad Carlos III de Madrid, Spain, in 2001.
 He held postdoctoral positions with the University of Twente, The Netherlands, and the University of Illinois at Urbana-Champaign, USA.
-He was an Assistant Professor with the Department of Applied Mathematics and Statistics, UC Santa Cruz, USA.
 He is a Professor in the Department of Mechanical and Aerospace Engineering, UC San Diego, USA.
 He is a Fellow of IEEE, SIAM, and IFAC.
 His research interests include distributed control and optimization, network science, nonsmooth analysis, reasoning and decision making under uncertainty, network neuroscience, and multi-agent coordination in robotic, power, and transportation networks.